harryfornasier/PixelsOptional-Server/README.md

 - **Users Route**: The users route should be split into Controllers and Models.
 It is currently in one file.

 ## Known Issues
-- **Image Upload inconsistencies**: Occasionally when uploading an image it will fail to upload, only displaying a white screen.
+- **Image Upload inconsistencies**: Occasionally when uploading an image it will fail, only displaying a white screen.
 I have yet to replicate this issue, but it seems to happen more often on phones.
 It needs more testing.